 IF YOU think you’ve reached your cycling peak, then you should be applauded for training hard and doing all the right things.

-But when preparing and taking part in a race, are you really doing everything you should be?
+But when preparing and taking part in a race, are you doing everything you should be?

 We can always find ways to boost our performance.
-In fact, the smallest improvements can make a huge difference to serious riders.
+However, the minor improvements can make a massive difference to serious riders.

-If you have a race coming up, take a look at the following skills/tips.
+If you have a race coming up, look at the following skills/tips.
 Are you applying them all to your training and racing?
-If not, now is the time for some serious self-analysis…
+If not, now is the time for some painful self-analysis.

 Before the cycling race

 1. Nutrition: Getting this right before a race is crucial.
-Consuming the correct amount and quality of food is so important for preparation.
-But be careful not to eat too much.
-In fact, if your race is shorter than two to three hours, there’s no need to worry too much about carb loading.
+Consuming the correct amount and quality of food is so essential for preparation.
+But be careful not to overeat.
+If your race is shorter than two to three hours, there’s no need to worry too much about carb loading.

 2. Hydration: Again, this is vital, especially before a race.
-Drinking little and often is recommended, especially in the 24 hours before the event.
-Even if you are not thirsty make sure you drink.
-Stick to water instead of fizzy or sports drinks, coffee and tea.
+Drinking little and often is recommended, especially 24 hours before the event.
+Even if you are not thirsty, make sure you drink.
+Instead of fizzy or sports drinks, coffee, and tea, stick to water.
 And avoid alcohol!

-4. Snooze control: Sleep is probably the most important part of any training regime.
-Sleeping well the night before a race is essential if you are to wake up feeling motivated and ready.
-Many riders struggle to sleep the night before a race.
+4. Snooze control: Sleep is probably the most crucial part of any training regime, so you wake up feeling motivated and ready.
+Unfortunately, many riders struggle to sleep the night before a race.
 So to make sure you get at least seven hours, make sure you go to bed early, avoid having a TV/computer/smartphone in your bedroom, and avoid caffeine.

-5. Preparing your bike for action: Mechanical trouble should never limit your chance to succeed.
+5. Preparing your bike for action: Mechanical trouble should never limit your success chance.
 So decide on the best combination of available equipment.
-There are so many lovely bike parts out there but focus on what you actually possess to choose from the day before races.
-Don’t make radical changes to your bike set-up without testing it prior to the event.
+There are many beautiful bike parts, but focus on what you possess to choose from the day before races.
+Don’t make radical changes to your bike set-up without testing it before the event.

 6. Getting there on time: It’s mandatory to sign in at most cycling events.
 So without stating the obvious, it’s crucial to get there on time.
 Make sure you arrive in plenty of time and avoid delays.
 Getting held up before the start of an event that you have put so much time into preparing for only causes stress and may affect your performance.

 7. Mental preparation: Getting into the right mindset so you are laser-focused on the challenge ahead is crucial.
-But while psyching yourself up and self-motivation are important, don’t forget to stay relaxed and try to enjoy the moment at the same time.
+But while psyching yourself up and self-motivation are essential, don’t forget to stay relaxed and enjoy the moment simultaneously.

-8. Gearing up: Don’t leave what you are going to wear until race day.
+8. Gearing up: Don’t leave what you wear until race day.
 Make sure you know in advance what you will wear during the race, and decide early on what tools, energy bars, and energy gels you will carry and how you will store them in your pockets.

-9. Warm-up: This sounds like stating the obvious but please make sure you do a proper warm-up.
-Once you have signed in for the race, have a specific warm-up in mind to preepare your body for the severe test it is about to face.
+9. Warm-up: This sounds like stating the obvious, but please make sure you do a proper warm-up.
+Once you have signed in for the race, have a specific warm-up in mind to prepare your body for the severe test it is about to face.

-10. Know the course: Make sure you know where the tough sections are (hills, crosswind areas, any cobble stones, bonus sprints).
+10. Know the course: Make sure you know where the challenging sections are (hills, crosswind areas, any cobblestones, bonus sprints).
 Do a dry run of the course.
-A leisurely practice ride will familiarise you with the course so there are no nasty surprises on the big day.
+A leisurely practice ride will familiarise you with the course, so there are no nasty surprises on the big day.

 During the cycling race

-12. A good position: Maintaining a nice position in the pack is a sensible move.
+12. A good position: Maintaining a superior position in the pack is a sensible move.
 Always try to stay in the leading 20.
-If you end up in a bad position you’ll have to work harder each time one of the riders in front of you loses a few meters.
-You will save energy by having fewer riders in front of you and there are fewer people who can delay you.
+If you end up in the wrong place, you’ll have to work harder each time one of the riders in front of you loses a few meters.
+You will save energy by having fewer riders in front of you, and some fewer people can delay you.

 14. Aware of dangers: Be alert to the dangers a race could bring.
-Falling riders, potholes and traffic can cause frustrating barriers.
-Some dangers are unavoidable but if you ride nearer the front you are less likely to be brought down by a falling competitor.
+Falling riders, potholes, and traffic can cause frustrating barriers.
+Some risks are unavoidable, but you are less likely to be brought down by a falling competitor if you ride nearer the front.
 Doing a practice ride of the circuit will alert you to hazards.

 15. Crosswinds and echelons: Crosswinds can devastate your race plan.
-When you turn into a crosswind there are risks of crosswind attacks.
-A few riders will create an echelon and will work hard to maintain the pressure, but this can string out a field in single line formation.
-If you’re not in the echelon you will suffer and the peloton is likely to split.
+When you turn into a crosswind, there are risks of crosswind attacks.
+A few riders will create an echelon and work hard to maintain the pressure, but this can string out a field in single-line formation.
+If you’re not in the echelon, you will suffer, and the peloton is likely to split.

-17. Pacing during breakaways: Attacking is one of the toughest things to do successfully.
+17. Pacing during breakaways: Attacking is one of the most challenging things to do successfully.
 If you get it wrong, it could spell disaster and the end of your race.
-Make sure you get the pacing just right once you decide to go for it.
+So make sure you get the pacing just right once you decide to go for it.

 18. Separate yourself from the bunch: If you attack, then give it 100%.
 Don’t be looking behind you constantly.
 Put your heart and soul into it and try to limit your attempted breakaway to one attempt.
 If somebody breaks with you, then share the pacing workload.

-19. Closing gaps: If there is a breakaway then it is important not to panic if you are left in the peloton.
-Depending at what point of the race the break has occurred, a co-ordinated startegy with your team or fellow riders will normally result in a breakaway rider(s) being reeled in.
+19. Closing gaps: If there is a breakaway, it is important not to panic if you are left in the peloton.
+Depending at what point of the race the break has occurred, a coordinated strategy with your team or fellow riders will typically result in a breakaway rider(s) being reeled in.

 Cycling Race Tactics

 21. Stick to Plan A: You have probably run through your race plan in your head a hundred times before the event, especially if it’s a race you have prioritized.
 So stick to it.
-Don’t be tempted to suddenly deploy different tactics once the race has started.
+Don’t be tempted to deploy different tactics once the race has started suddenly.
 Stick to your guns.

-22. Plan B: However unforeseen events can occur during any race so if something goes wrong make sure you have a back-up Plan B up your sleeve.
-If you get a puncture or suffer a fall then Plan A will go out of the window.
+22. Plan B: However, unforeseen events can occur during any race, so if something goes wrong, make sure you have a backup Plan B up your sleeve.
+If you get a puncture or suffer a fall, Plan A will go out of the window.
 Then be prepared to launch Plan B.

 23. Dirty tricks: While we don’t recommend them, you will probably be well aware that some riders employ unscrupulous tactics during a race to give them an advantage.
 Be prepared for this and act accordingly.
 Whatever you do, don’t get sucked into copying these pesky rivals.